Yesss It’s Porch Season

 Average Sales Price

-• Average sales prices in Fairfield County for single family homes rose significantly to 31.4% and condo’s average sale prices were up over 12% compared to this time last year.
+- Average sales prices in Fairfield County.
+Single Family homes rose a modest 2.4% whereas condo’s average sale prices were up over 24% compared to this time last year.

-• Fairfield County combines vibrant city life, coastal charm, and easy access to NYC.
-All this convenience and lifestyle often come with a starting price tag around $650,000 and trending well over a million dollars.
+- Fairfield County offers the best city living, coastal charm, and easy access to NYC—but that convenience and lifestyle will come with a price tag nearing $650,000’s or exceeding a million dollars.

-• New Haven County offers more bangs for your buck while keeping you connected to I-95, railways, city life, and that irresistible coastal charm.
+- New Haven County gives you more value for your money.
+Still giving you access to I-95, railways, city life and the costal charm.

 Your Neighborhood Market Trends